-Shelter in Place-when a center elects to stay in place rather than evacuate when located in the projected path of an approaching storm of tropical storm strength or a stronger storm.
+Shelter in place-when a center elects to stay in place rather than evacuate when located in the projected path of an approaching storm equal to or greater than tropical storm strength.

-Sleeping Area-a single constructed room or area that contains a minimum of three beds.
+Sleeping Area-a single constructed room or area that contains a minimum of three individual beds.